deeperdolphin/papers/spectrum.md

 The SNR formula used in Spectrum is derived from the properties of the singular value spectrum described in the Mathematical Foundation section.
 Specifically, the sum of singular values above the noise threshold corresponds to the signal component, while the sum of singular values below the threshold represents the noise component.
 This formulation aligns with the theoretical understanding of how the singular value spectrum is partitioned according to the Marchenko-Pastur distribution.

-SpectrumAnalyzer is optimized to compute SNRs in batches using VRAM (or system ram, if your vram isn't sufficient) enabling efficient analysis of the entire model.
+SpectrumAnalyzer is optimized to compute SNRs in batches using VRAM (or system ram, if your VRAM isn't sufficient) enabling efficient analysis of the entire model.
 By leveraging the insights from Random Matrix Theory and the Marchenko-Pastur distribution, Spectrum provides a principled and efficient approach to measuring the signal-to-noise ratio of neural network layers, which forms the basis for its selective training strategy.

 [4] Marchenko, V. A., and Leonid A. Pastur.
 "Distribution of eigenvalues for some sets of random matrices."
 Matematicheskii Sbornik 114.4 (1967): 507-536.